 Alumni & Friends

-Numbering some 10,000 strong, our alumni form a close-knit community both in Los Angeles and around the world.
+Numbering over 17,000 strong, our alumni form a close-knit community both in Los Angeles and around the world.
 People who just a few years ago were studying in our classrooms and working in our production areas now occupy key decision-making posts throughout the creative, financial and academic ranks of film, television and interactive media.
 Through classroom appearances, screenings, internships and mentorships, students can take advantage of numerous opportunities to gain from the wisdom and experience of the men and women who have come before them.